-UCF Global awards a Certificate of Completion for successfully finishing level 8, level 9, or level 10.
+UCF Global awards a Certificate of Completion for successfully finishing level 8, or level 9.
 The Certificate can be requested online through myINTL.
 There is a recognition ceremony at the end of the semester for all levels of students, faculty, and staff to congratulate students' successful achievement.